 And sometimes, you build a PC and it just refuses to boot up at the first go.
 Maybe it's a SATA cable that has come loose, or perhaps it's a RAM stick that is not inserted correctly.
 So a bit of patience is required to troubleshoot the misbehaving PC.

 The good news is that once you know your way around the insides of a PC, things start speeding up and knowing how to build your own PC becomes a time-saving skill.
-A master PC builder can churn out a complete PC in under 30 minutes, and anyone with enough experience should take less than 2 hours from start to finish (excluding installation of the operating system).
+A master PC builder can churn out a complete PC in under 30 minutes, and anyone with some experience should take less than two hours from start to finish (excluding installation of the operating system).